bbauska/Coursera-Bootstrap/readme.md

 This way, we will save this node-sass package as a development dependency in our package.json file.

-Once the installation is complete, we\'re going to add in a script into our package.json file.
+Once the installation is complete, we&apos;re going to add in a script into our package.json file.

 Going to our package.json file, if you scroll up you would see that in the dev dependencies, now the node-sass is also added into the dev dependencies.

-We\'ll now add a script into our package.jsm file, so right half of this slide, I\'m going to add in a script named SCSS and then this script will be node-sass -o CSS/, meaning that the output of this the converted files will be in the CSS folder, and the source here will also be in the CSS folder.
+We&apos;ll now add a script into our package.jsm file, so right half of this slide, I&apos;m going to add in a script named SCSS and then this script will be node-sass -o CSS/, meaning that the output of this the converted files will be in the CSS folder, and the source here will also be in the CSS folder.